 This guide is intended to help a person with a legal problem find legal rules that can resolve or prevent conflict.
 It is most useful to work through the steps and sources in the order given.

-Online dictionary; dictionaries of many different languages; glossaries of over 50 topics like business, education, and psychology; grammar guides; thesaurus; and translation help.
+Yourdictionary Dictionaries of many different languages; glossaries of over 50 topics, including business, education, and psychology; grammar guides; thesaurus; and translation help.

 Search various encyclopedias, books of quotations, and anthologies of poetry, fiction, and non-fiction.